Mang Fei Failure

 Traditional Dai Food

-Next day morning we decide to try some local – Yongde tea factory , just to see what / how quality differs from small tea biz owners.
-We are also curious about the storage conditions here in Yongde , since the humidity is not that high as in Xishuangbanna for example.
+The next morning, we decide to visit a local Yongde tea factory to see how the quality compares to that of smaller tea business owners.
+We’re also curious about the storage conditions here in Yongde, especially since the humidity isn’t as high as it is in places like Xishuangbanna.

 Office in tea factory